 An interview with Dr. Vance Joseph Hoyt, author of last year’s best seller in animal stories ….

-From this article readers learn that
+From this interview readers learn that

 “Silver Boy,” Dr. Hoyt’s book, tells the story of a silver gray fox ….

 For several years Dr. Hoyt has been catching the wild animals in box traps, making pets of them and living on equal terms with them in his place in Topanga Canyon.